 The Mysterious Mansion

 I foolishly walked into this haunted house thinking it would be more funny than scary if anyone has been on the ghost train on Brighton pier this is what I was thinking.
 How wrong could I be?
 It was terrifying and I screamed continuously for about ten minutes but it was fun, an adrenaline rush that makes you laugh a lot when it is over.
-The Mysterious Mansion is a live action horror maze that kicks the ass of any horror mazes we have over here in the UK.
+The Mysterious Mansion is a live-action horror maze that kicks the ass of any horror mazes we have over here in the UK.

-Catch the sky lift for beautiful views of the Smoky Mountains and then once you reach the top you will be greeted by a winter themed theme park.
-In the winter when there is snow you can actually ski here, but the rest of the year round you can ice skate, do outside snow tubing and ride the mountain coaster.
+Catch the sky lift for beautiful views of the Smoky Mountains and then once you reach the top you will be greeted by a winter-themed theme park.
+In the winter when there is snow you can actually ski here, but the rest of the year-round you can ice skate, do outside snow tubing and ride the mountain coaster.
 The mountain coaster is essentially a self-controlled toboggan on a track and it is SO much fun.
 We really enjoyed Ober Gatlinburg, it can be a bit pricey if you choose to do everything but it is really good fun.

 Eat at Mellow Mushroom

-Think fresh stone-baked pizzas complimented with delicious cocktails made from moonshine provided from the distillery below, while also in psychedelic surroundings and you have got Mellow Mushroom.
+Think fresh stone-baked pizzas complemented with delicious cocktails made from moonshine provided from the distillery below, while also in psychedelic surroundings and you have got Mellow Mushroom.
 The cocktails were fantastic, the food even better and the staff were hilarious, head here for lunch or dinner during your trip.

 The Old Smoky Mountain Distillery

 Head to the home of moonshine for a tasting session, this place is really popular so I would suggest heading there just after opening.
-All of the moonshine is made on site in a large assortment of wonderful flavours and for $5 you can sample a shot of them, it is good fun and a little bit of a show depending on who your bar person is, just remember you need to be at least 21 to drink in the USA and you will get ID’d.
+All of the moonshine is made on-site in a large assortment of wonderful flavours and for $5 you can sample a shot of them, it is good fun and a little bit of a show depending on who your bar person is, just remember you need to be at least 21 to drink in the USA and you will get ID’d.

 The Amazing Mirror Maze

 A bit of light-hearted fun, Gatlinburg actually has two mirror mazes but this was my favourite one.
-Work your way through the mirror maze complete with strobe lighting and dance music, just try not to run head first into a mirror.
+Work your way through the mirror maze complete with strobe lighting and dance music, just try not to run headfirst into a mirror.

 Play Mini Golf

-There are so many mini golf courses in Gatlinburg and I love mini golf so it was perfect!
-Gatlinburg reminded me a lot of International Drive in Orlando and I think the mini golf courses played a big part in this.
+There are so many mini-golf courses in Gatlinburg and I love mini golf so it was perfect!
+Gatlinburg reminded me a lot of International Drive in Orlando and I think the mini-golf courses played a big part in this.
 As I said there are a lot to choose from but our favourite was the circus golf, so head to there first.